Codium-ai/codiumai-vscode-release/README.md

 #### TL;DR:

-- Click on the `Generate Tests` button above a function/class/method name
+- Click on the `CodiumAI` button above a function/class/method name
-- Use CodiumAI quick actions left panel to generate tests for behaviors, get inline code suggestions, enhance your code, and add docstring.
+- Use CodiumAI chat to get code explanation, enhance your code, add docstring and get improvement suggestions to your code.
 - Use CodiumAI's keybinding shortcut - mac: `cmd+ctrl+c` | Linux: `alt+shift+c` | windows: `ctrl+win+z`
 - Right-click on your code -> Choose `CodiumAI - ` and choose the desired command
 - Or just use the command palette and select `CodiumAI - Generate Tests`